coopdevs/odoo-role/README.md

 odoo_role_odoo_db_name: odoo
 # This not a DB user password, but a password for Odoo to deal with DB.
 odoo_role_odoo_db_admin_password: 1234
+# Whether to populate db with example data or not.
+# Use boolean values (True or False) instead of strings,
+#+ as "" is False, but non-empty strings as "True" and "False" are True.
+odoo_role_demo_data: False
 ```

 * Core modules list to install/update